The Stone Tape Theory

 What is the history behind this theory?

 It is hard to pinpoint exactly who came up with this theory as it is something that is not exactly exclusive to one person.
 Over time different concepts of the theory have surfaced.
 The idea itself was put forward publicly in the form we know it by Thomas Charles Lethbridge.
 He was an archaeologist who became a self proclaimed parapsychologist and in 1961 he released a book 'Ghost and Ghoul'.
 The term 'Stone Tape' had not been created yet, however his theory was that ghosts themselves are not a supernatural phenomena.
 His theory was that traumatic events such as a murder or suicide could be absorbed by it's surroundings most specifically a kind of moist rock or stone.
 After having an experience where he saw an apparition near a stream a water, he also believed that the water, forests, earth and mountains could record imprints as they were charged by the ions in the air which allowed them to record these memories.
 Certain environmental conditions could release these 'memories' or someone with the right level of paranormal sensitivity could see this 'playback'.
 It was thought that the stone acted like a tape and could record and playback sound and images in the same way the magnetic tape does.
 The stone just doesn't have a 'play button'.
-It is widely thought that the movie 'The Stone Tape' was directly influenced by Lethbridge's theory.
+It is widely thought that the movie 'The Stone Tape' was directly influenced by Lethbridge's theory although we don't know for sure.

 Throughout time dating back even further, there have been other claims of similar theories all with the notion that somehow some sort of inanimate object was absorbing memories, words or energy.
+It was theorised, but not given a specific name.

 Is there any truth to this theory